 3. When written permission is obtained in advance from the city to have a dog or dogs at large; or

-4. When such animal is within a designated "training and exercise ground" and is properly controlled as set forth in subsection C of this section; or
+4. When such animal is within a designated "training and exercise ground" and is properly controlled as set forth in subsection A of this section; or

 5. When such animal is under the immediate control of a responsible person and immediately responsive to that person's command; however

-G. Penalties: Any person who pleads guilty to, or is found guilty of, a violation of the provisions of this section, shall be guilty of an infraction.
-Any person who pleads guilty to, or is found guilty of, a third or subsequent violation of the provisions of this section, within a period of one year of the first conviction, shall be guilty of a misdemeanor for each offense.
-(Ord.
-4035, 9-4-2012)
+D. Penalties: Any person who pleads guilty to, or is found guilty of, a violation of the provisions of subsection B, "Running At Large Prohibited", of this section, shall be guilty of an infraction.
+Any person who pleads guilty to, or is found guilty of, a third or subsequent violation of the provisions of subsection B, "Running At Large Prohibited", of this section, within a period of one year of the first conviction, shall be guilty of a misdemeanor for each offense.

 A. It is unlawful for any person to permit, allow, keep or carry any animal in, upon or within a public transportation facility, or any other public building or facility, particularly a building or facility in which food or drink is prepared or stored, except that a disabled person shall not be denied the use of any common carrier or public transportation facility or admittance to any other public building or place within the city by reason of his being accompanied by a seeing eye, assistance, or guide dog specially trained for such a purpose.
 It is the intent of this chapter to permit and authorize a disabled person to have a seeing eye, assistance, or guide dog with him in such places and while using such facilities without being required to pay any additional charges for the dog, but such disabled person is liable for any damage or disturbances caused by such dog.